-Some of the key principles that inform my work are:
+Some key principles that inform my work are:

 Boundaries and divisions between people is one of the biggest hurdles to what I think of as development.
 I am positive about reducing these and am unlikely to work with a project that increases divisions.
 Common ways people exclude others today are by gender, ethnicity, caste, financial barriers, geographic exclusion... and many others.
 They are all wrong.
 The unpredictable nature of our work space means an intervention may exclude some people as an unexpected consequence.
 Should that happen I’d want a project be able and prepared to iteratively modify itself to reduce such effects.

 Whatever your intervention is, for me it has to be fair.
 I bring a justice lens to projects, looking for those that increase the fair distribution of what this planet has and equal rights for all to express wishes.